Micah-Shallom/Operationalizing-a-Machine-Learning-MicroService-on-Docker-and-Kubernetes/README.md

 ## Project Overview

-In this project involves operationalizing a Machine Learning Microservice API.
+This project involves operationalizing a Machine Learning Microservice API.

 Given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 One can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests ones ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+Here we operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks